adhocore/docker-phpfpm/README.md

 It contains PHP8.0beta with plenty of common and useful extensions.

+This version of PHP is not yet production ready.
+You can still continue using [`adhocore/phpfpm:7.4`](https://github.com/adhocore/docker-phpfpm/tree/7.4) in production.

 If you are looking for a complete local development stack then check [`adhocore/lemp`](https://github.com/adhocore/docker-lemp).